proffapt/proffapt.github.io/blogs/setup-dc++.md

 ```sh
 sudo apt install eiskaltdcpp
 ```
-> **Note** If you are not on debian based distro, search for the package name using the package manager your distro uses and install it.
+> **Note** If you are not on a Debian-based distro, search for the package name using the package manager your distro uses and install it.

 #### MacOS